PetejStone/searchdata/README.md

 ## What did you learn (if anything) while working on this assignment? (optional)

-I learned one way of filtering through nested object to pull out and display the necessary data based on a user's input.
+I learned one way of filtering through nested objects to pull out and display the necessary data based on a user's input.
 Although the item list is small and is displayed in linear time 0(n), when checking if each item should be displayed per user input, I was able to check in constant time 0(1) by adding the IDs to an object and checking against that.